thaynes43/thaynes43.github.io/hardware/haynesintelligence.md

 FROM: net0: virtio=BC:24:11:A7:76:EF,bridge=vmbr0,firewall=1
 TO: net0: e1000=BC:24:11:65:53:AA,bridge=vmbr0,firewall=1

-Then FAKE Intel with prefix 00:AA:02
-Generated as: 00:AA:02:A6:AB:FC and replacing what is above
+Then FAKE Intel with prefix 00:AA:02 using [online generator](https://dnschecker.org/mac-address-generator.php) Generated as: 00:AA:02:A6:AB:FC and replacing what is above
 ```